 Can a student have more than one job?

-Yes.
+Students may have up to two jobs.
 However, students may not exceed the work hour allowances listed above.

 I already know who I want to hire, do I need to post the position?